 If you have recently discovered the dropshipping business model and have heard of pyramid schemes, you may be wondering if they are the same.
 Do they share similar principles and processes and do they generate income in the same way?

 So, is dropshipping a pyramid scheme?
-No, dropshipping is not a pyramid scheme.
-A pyramid scheme involves recruiting people through promising future payments by enrolling others into the scheme.
-Dropshipping however involves the sale of products and selling physical goods to customers.
+Dropshipping is not a pyramid scheme.
+A pyramid scheme involves recruiting people with the promise of future payments, by enrolling others into the scheme.
+Dropshipping, on the other hand, requires the sale of products and physical goods to customers to make a profit.

 Pyramid schemes are considered fraudulent and illegal in many states and locations.
 They have a bad connotation and reputation and quite rightly so.

 Dropshipping on the other hand is an entirely legitimate and safe business model – if done properly and appropriately.

 Let us know take a closer look at the two different models.
 We will be seeing side by side why they are not the same and how to start dropshipping the right way if you want to get started.

 A pyramid scheme is a business model where a small number of high level members recruit additional members to the scheme.
 These new members pay fees, to those who the founding members and whom recruited them.
 New members are enticed to recruit others, earning a small percentage of the fees.
 The remaining fees are sent back up the hierarchy.

 Pyramid schemes are often seen as scams, and due to their nature, have been made illegal in some countries.